Amount of alcohol thrown away by UK homes remains at zero

 Meanwhile, domestic food waste is down from 13% from three years ago, as Britons finally gave up on buying the non-pre-prepared items known as ‘ingredients’.

-“Nowadays I even buy those pre-prepared Lazy Bastard brand jacket potatoes which come stuffed with cheese equivalent matter.
+Nikki Hollis, from Stevenage, said: “Nowadays I even buy those pre-prepared Lazy Bastard brand jacket potatoes which come stuffed with cheese equivalent matter.
 I’m proud to say that the only things I throw away are plastic and cardboard.”

-She added: “Supermarkets need to do their bit too and stop throwing away carrots that look like cocks.
+She added: “Supermarkets need to do their bit and stop throwing away carrots that look like cocks.